PraveenKumar2049/SmartPath/README.md

 ## 📜 License

-This project was developed for the **Computer Vision Challenge Round 1** under the Centre of Excellence in Autonomous Mobility, in collaboration with HARMAN and VTS, Department of Electronics & Communication Engineering.
+This project was developed for the **Computer Vision Challenge Round 1**

 For academic and evaluation purposes only.